 When you get back to Huonville, return to Hobart via Cygnet.
 It’s full of art studios and galleries, and it's also where renowned former Sydney Morning Herald restaurant critic Mathew Evans first lived when he moved to Tasmania.
 His story is documented in the TV series Gourmet Farmer which has been credited with luring people to Tassie from around the world looking for a ‘food change’.

 In Hobart, the State Cinema screens arthouse and international movies alongside blockbusters.
 Find out what is being screened in cinema five or eight which are furnished with just a few leather couches surrounded by sandstone walls.
 Make sure you grab a glass of Tassie red.
 The cinema is at the top of the restaurant strip in North Hobart.

 The art-deco Star Theatre in Launceston is another independent cinema screening fewer mainstream films.
 Like the State Cinema, it has a bar and café with relaxed seating options.

-A video guide to getting started and improving your photography craft.
+A video guide to improving your travel photography and mastering the art of shooting festivals.

 There’s more than fresh air in Tasmania – there’s also an abundance of fresh produce and seafood.
 Jennifer Johnston shares some of her favorite tasting experiences around Australia’s smallest state.